-Apart from the conference, there were special teas, banouets, tours and exhibits, prohaps voiced the opinion of all delegates when he said: "Being successful at home is not enough.
+One Canadian doctor perhaps voiced the opinion of all delegates when he said: "Being successful at home is not enough.
 The only true victory over tuberculosis must be a world-wide victory."

-This is the way of salvation: to look thoroughly into everything, and see what it really is, alike in matter and in cause; with your whole heart to do what is just and say what is true; and one thing more. to find life's fruition in heaping good so close that not a chink is left between.
+This is the way of salvation: to look thoroughly into everything, and see what it really is, alike in matter and in cause; with your whole heart to do what is just and say what is true; and one thing more, to find life's fruition in heaving good so close that not a chink is left between.

-- Marcus Aurelius
+Marcus Aurelius

-Among those who took part in the panel on the education of the public concerning tuberculosis at the International Tuberculosis Conference in Toronto last month were left to right: Dr. Margaret Nix, associate professor of the Department of Health and Social Medicine, McGill University; Dr. G. J. Wherrett, president of the International Union Against Tuberculosis and executive secretary of the Canadian Tuberculosis Association; Dr. T. J. Josepn of Simia Hills, India; Professor M. Bariety of Paris; Miss Charlotte Leach of the National Tuberculosis Association, New York City; and Dr. J. E. Geddes of Glasgow, Scotland.
+ciation; Dr. T. J. Joseph of Simla Hills, India; Professor M. Bariety of Paris; Miss Charlotte Leach of the National Tuberculosis Association, New York City; and Dr. J. E. Geddes of Glasgow, Scotland.
 In the picture, right, Dr. Wherret chats with the new president of the IUAT, Professor A. Omedei Zorini of Rome.
 The next International Tuberculosis Conference will take place in Italy in 1963.